xmpp-iot/xmpp-iot.github.io/index.md

 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title">Federation between domains</h2>
+  <h2 class="post-title">Federation between businesses</h2>
   <p class="post-excerpt">No other standard gives you the possibility
   to share your systems and businessmodels with others without creating yet another REST api.
-Only hook up certificates and your business can talk to others anywhere on the planet</p>
+Only hook up certificates and your business domain can talk to others anywhere on the planet</p>
 </div><!-- /.tile -->